 BIOL-250.
-Biology of the Invertebrates (2 hours lecture, 4 hours laboratory) 3 credits
+Biology of the Invertebrates (3 hours lecture, 3 hours laboratory) 4 credits

-A study of the morphology, physiology, ecology, and phylogenetic relationships of the invertebrates.
-The laboratory includes dissection of characteristic members of each phylum and experiments dealing with physiology and behavior.
+A study of the evolutionary relationships, ecology, physiology, and morphology of the invertebrates.
+Invertebrates represent 98% of all animals on Earth, making this course an exploration of animal diversity in the broadest sense; it is impossible to fully understand ecological systems or the tree of life without a foundation in invertebrate biology.
+The laboratory includes live observations as well as dissection of characteristic members of each phylum and experiments dealing with physiology and behavior.
+Some labs will involve field work; weekend field trips and overnight trips are possible.
 Prerequisites: BIOL-110 and 120; OR BIOL-170 and 180.
 Lab fee.
-(ATTR: ARTS, MORP)
+(ATTR: ARTS, ORPO)

 BIOL-255.
 Comparative Anatomy of the Vertebrates (3 hours lecture, 3 hours laboratory) 4 credits A study of the taxonomy, morphology, and evolution of the vertebrates.
 Emphasis will be placed on the nature of evolutionary processes and the resulting modifications in vertebrate morphology and function.
 The laboratory involves the detailed dissection of representative vertebrates.
 Prerequisites: BIOL-110 and 120; OR BIOL-110 and 140; OR BIOL-170 and 180.
 Lab fee.
-(ATTR: ARTS, MORP)
+(ATTR: ARTS, FORM)

 BIOL-260.
 Molecular Genetics (3 hours lecture, 4 hours laboratory - optional) 3 or 4 credits Lecture: A review of classical genetics coupled with an introduction to molecular genetics.
 Topics include Mendel's laws, linkage, complex traits, genetic analysis, biochemistry of nucleic acids, gene expression, molecular cloning, gene therapy, human genome project and other contemporary topics.
-Prerequisites: BIOL- 220, CHEM-210.
+Prerequisites: BIOL-220, CHEM-210.